gavinmcfarland/figma-msgr/README.md

 ### Awaiting a response

-After emitting a message you can await a response
+After emitting a message you can await a response from the other context.

 ```ts
 let res = await msngr.emit("greet");